paulie-o74/paul_thomas_pt/README.md

 - My partner Ashley for supporting me, giving me critical feedback and having patience and understanding when I needed to vent my frustrations.
 - To the lovely people on the Code Institute Slack for encouraging all the way.
 - To the Code Institute tutors for helping me with a couple of critical issues.
+- To my coworkers at Hastings school, Madrid for encouraging me and offering me help when needed with workload.